Strategic Content And Keywords Drive The Genuine Leads!

 d.) local clubs equal to 101 total searchers

-f.) listings or specific streets equal to 32 total searchers
+f.) listings or specific local streets equal to 32 total searchers

-Albeit anonymous, the data above demonstrates the ‘Long Tail theory’ and success based upon discovery for less targeted keyword variations; discovery amounting to 81% of the overall search traffic and 435% more visitors than what the short tail of search delivered.
-That’s a lot of traffic and potential leads!
-We’d argue the Vail Real Estate Agency are not only cost-effective marketers, but even better – they are capturing highly qualified eyeballs!
+Albeit anonymous, the data above demonstrates ‘Long Tail theory‘ success based upon discovery for less targeted keyword variations; that discovery amounting to 81% of the overall search traffic and 435% more visitors than what the short tail of search delivered.
+That’s a lot of traffic and a lot of potential for highly qualified leads!
+We’d argue the Agency is not only a cost-effective marketer but one that is capturing the most highly qualified eyeballs!